A year is a long time in the world of electricity. A lot happens.

-For Flick customers, spot prices may be slightly higher than usual.
+For our Freestyle customers, spot prices may be slightly higher than usual.
 But because you use less electricity over this time, it’s not going to affect your power bill too much.
-And the spot prices will generally still be lower than what you’d pay on a fixed rate contract.
+And the spot prices will generally still be lower than what you’d pay on a standard fixed rate contract.
 Check out your latest power bill and see how your kilowatt charges compare to the spot prices listed below.

 What else happens in the year?

 So much!
 We mention off-peak times above – did you know that there are certain times of each and every day when spot prices are low?
 At Flick we have our eyes and ears on the market, so we can tell you exactly when the least people are using their electricity (this is what’s known as ‘off-peak’ times).
 Less users means less demand and lower spot prices.
 And if you’re aware of these off-peak times, you can be a bit more picky about when you use your power each day.
 Think of the savings over the course of the year!